derivia/study-notes/notes/PERSONAL-NOTES.md

     - Data section: Non-zero static data
     - BSS (Block Started by Symbol): Zero static data
     - Heap: Dynamically allocated data
+        - Data with unknown size at compile time must be stored on the heap.
     - Stack: Implicit variables created, function arguments, copies of pointers, etc.
     - The stack and the heap grows in opposite directions, the heap has a pointer called brk, which is the end of the heap, on the top.
     - As more memory is allocated for a process using something like new or malloc, the heap grows as brk goes up.